oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 ## Text

 In text mode, speech will be transcribed to text.
-There are, however, somekeywords used for punctuation.

-A space is automatically added after each word when speaking.
-Therefore, punctuation is added by first going back one space, adding the punctuation, and then adding a space afterwards.
-The exceptions are `hash`, `dash`, and `dot`, which are written directly to text without any backspaces or spaces.
+A space is automatically added before each word, except for capital words.
+Capital words have the space after instead of before in order to avoid extra space at beginning of sentences.

+- `cap` - word spoken after this keyword will be capitalized

+## Alpha

+The alpha mode enables punctuation as well as single alphanumeric characters.

 - `period`
-- `comma` or `coma`
+- `comma`
-- `colon` or `colin`
+- `colon`
-- `q` for question mark
+- `question` for question mark
-- `semi` for semicolon
+- `semicolon`
 - `exclamation` for exclamation point
 - `hash`
 - `dash`
 - `dot`
-- `capitalize` - word spoken after this keyword will be capitalized
+- `cap` - character spoken afterwards capitalized

 #### Examples

+- `alpha a dash three` produces 'a-3'

+#### Examples

-- `caps hello coma how are you q` - will produce the text 'Hello, how are you?'
+- `cap hello alpha comma text how are you alpha question` - will produce the text 'Hello, how are you?'